Looking for high school student financial advice that works for college students, too? Check out my 17 financial tips for high school students.

 I wish I had known this when I was a freshman, sophomore, and junior in college.
 I mistakenly thought that I could only search for scholarships while in high school (my senior year, at that).

-There are tons of scholarships available for you to use in college that you can apply to WHILE you are in college.
+There are tons of scholarships available for you (for example, here are some cool scholarships for young entrepreneurs) to use in college that you can apply to WHILE you are in college.
 Amazing!

 My overall student loan bill upon graduating was $36,000.
 Even though I was able to pay this off within 5 years, I now wonder how much less it could have been if I had just continued applying for college scholarships!